We don't just talk cars ... we teach how to buy them.

 Overall Cons: Less power and nimbleness than standard midsize sedans, some lower grade interior plastics.

-There are actually several different ways to buy a used Prius at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Prius at the lowest price, and even at wholesale.